 In order to control for the various differences across reactors that may also explain the occurrences of safety events, we rely on two datasets obtained from the Nuclear Safety Authority and the French utility EDF.
 These datasets contain detailed information regarding the annual production levels, as well as information regarding the reliability of nuclear reactors.
-In particular, we use data on the annual length of maintenance activities conducted in each reactor, and on the share of electricity lost due to unplanned maintenance extensions (K{ipr}) or due to fortuitous stops (K{if}) .
+In particular, we use data on the annual length of maintenance activities conducted in each reactor, and on the share of electricity lost due to unplanned maintenance extensions (K_m) or due to fortuitous stops (K_f) .

 In addition, we construct several variables that account for the history and technological design of the reactors.
 We first construct an age variable that describes the age of a reactor during the calendar year of observation.
-Age is defined here as the duration between observation and the year of connection of a plant to the electricity grid.
-We also construct three design-fixed-effects dummy variables that match the three power plant designs that coexist in the French fleet.
-In order to capture possible learning-by-doing effects, we finally construct dummy variables which identify the first reactors built within each nuclear site and the first reactors built within the groups of reactors sharing a common plant design.
+Age is defined here as the time elapsed between the period of observation and the first divergence of the core of the reactor.17 We also construct three design fixed effects dummy variables that match the three power plant designs that coexist in the French fleet.
+In order to capture possible learning-bydoing effects, we finally construct dummy variables which identify the first reactors built within each nuclear site and the first reactors built within the groups of reactors sharing a common plant design.
 These variables are described further in table 2.
-It appears that the age of the reactors considered in this dataset ranges from 8 to 37, that sites include from 2 to 6 reactors, each of which produced an average of 7 TWh per year over the elapsed period of time.
-We can finally see that, on average, reactors undergo 68 days of maintenance every year.
+The age of the reactors considered ranges from 8 to 37.
+Sites include from 2 to 6 reactors, each of which produced an average of 7 TWh per year over the elapsed period of time, and underwent an average 68 days of annual maintenance.